 To enroll, use the link below, or call 877-877-6687.

-For six weeks, you’ll be immersed in the most intensive MCAT preparation available.
+For six weeks, you'll be immersed in the most intensive MCAT2015 preparation available.
 That's right!
-In just 42 days, some of the best MCAT instructors in the country will provide up to 370 hours of custom-designed MCAT instruction.
+In just 6 weeks, some of the best MCAT2015 instructors in the country will provide up to 370 hours of custom-designed MCAT2015 instruction.
 And where is a better place to spend your time than in the higher education hub of the country?